fpt and WinFPT Reference Manual - Command-line Commands

 Function:

-Code is generated to insert new variable declarations in COMMON blocks so as to force variables within the COMMON blocks to aligned addresses.
+New variable declarations are inserted into COMMON blocks so as to force variables within the COMMON blocks to aligned addresses.

 The command COMMON ALIGNMENT GRANULARITY specifies the unit of alignment for COMMON blocks.
 Logical, integer and real objects are aligned to the COMMON alignment granularity or to their data size, whichever is the smaller.
 Complex objects are aligned with the alignment rules for the real data specification with he same precision.
 Character objects are not aligned.